raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

   //=> My quick brown fox jumped over the lazy dog
 {% endhighlight %}

 We've performed a replacement, then we've undone the replacement, restoring the buffer to its original state.
 Then we performed a different replacement.
+But since our code no longer discards the future, a `redoer` is still in `this.future`.

 ![](/assets/images/command/021.png)